jpgohlke/twitch-chat-filter/README.md

 # Twitch.TV Chat Filter

 A Javascript userscript to filter chat commands and other spam from the chat on the [Twitch Plays Pokemon stream](http://www.twitch.tv/twitchplayspokemon)
+**Note:** This script is incompatible with BetterTTV.

 ![Chat-Filter Preview](www/img/tpp-chat-filter-preview.png "State of Screenshot: 0dc02e14e8")